wireapp/wire-server/src/security-responses/log4shell.rst

     * Fake-aws components: based on localstack written in python or for SQS written in ruby

     * fake-aws-dynamodb: this component is JVM based and was used in the past on on-premise installations, but should not be in use anymore these days.
 If it is still in use in your environment, please stop using it: all recent versions of wire-server since June 2021 will not make use of that component anymore.
-Even if still in use, it does not store or log any user-provided data and as such should pose little to no risk.
+Even if still in use, it does not store or log any user-provided data nor is it internet-facing and as such should pose little to no risk.

+    * Upcoming releases may have wire-server-metrics: prometheus (Ruby), node-exporter (Golang) and Grafana (Golang)

+    * Upcoming releases may have: Logging/Kibana: fluent-bit (C), Kibana (JavaScript), ElasticSearch (covered in section below)

 Elasticsearch
 ~~~~~~~~~~~~~